Cheyenne Mountain School District 12: History

 Growing at a steady pace and fueled by suburbanization, by 1910 the new district was deemed too small to accommodate all of its students, and as a result an additional six rooms on the school campus were designed and in 1959 a gym was added onto the side of the school.
 And an additional two new elementary schools were approved for construction in 1955.
 An additional elementary school was created during 1956, known as Broadmoor Elementary and in 1962 the old high school was converted into a $2 million middle school during which the high school, Cheyenne Mountain High School was relocated.

 As with other school districts across the United States, Cheyenne Mountain School District took measures to implement distance learning after the onset of the COVID-19 pandemic to prevent the spread of the virus.
 Initially, students attended school remotely on October 23, 2020.
 On November 9, 2020, the district would later eventually open the year with a transition to a hybrid in-person and virtual learning model.

 Administration

-Cheyenne Mountain School District supplies students with Chromebook laptops.
+Cheyenne Mountain School District supplies students with Chromebook tablets, which operate on ChromeOS.
 In addition, the district uses Google Apps for Education for student email and document storage and Infinite Campus Parent Portal for student record-keeping.
-District 12 is known to use linewize which is a network filter.
-Cheyenne's five-member Board of Education governs the district and selects the superintendent.
+District 12 is known to use linewize which is a network filter powered by Qoria.
+CMSD five-member Board of Education governs the district and selects the superintendent.
 Each member of the Board of education upon being elected by the public is expected to serve a four-year term.